shogunxam/ESP32_BLETracker/README.md

 You have to modify the user_config.h file inserting the correct informations to connect to the WiFi and to the MQTT broker.<br>
 The GATEWAY_NAME is used as Client ID to connect to the broker so be sure it's unique.<br>
 The battery level can be read from the devices providing the Battery Service (0x180F) and the Battery Level characteristic (0x2A19), check the avaiability using a nRF Sniffer i.e. [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp)<br>
+This feature was succesfully tested with a Nut Mini, using other devices you could have connection problems.<br>
 If many devices are discovered the battery level check can be very slow causing frequent Wi-Fi disconnection so that I have introduced a whitelist containing the Mac Address of the devices to check.
 The whitelist is in the form:<br>
 BLE_BATTERY_WHITELIST       "XXXXXXXXX","YYYYYYYY"<br>
 Mac Addresses have to be uppercase without ":" or "-" i.e "BA683F7EC159"